levoai/actions/README.md

     # [OPTIONAL] If youd decide not to report the result of this execution back to Saas set this value to false.
 Default: true.
     report: true

-    # [OPTIONAL] If youd decide not to report the result of this execution back to Saas set this value to false.
-Default: true.
+    # [OPTIONAL] Use this option to pass CLI extra arguments like headers or verbosity
     cli_extra_args: '-H "Authorization: Bearer 1234" --verbosity INFO'

     #